GetDKAN/dkan/docs/about.rst

 Code blocks
 ~~~~~~~~~~~

-Code blocks are also expressed as... code blocks:
+Code blocks are also expressed as. ".. code blocks::"

 .. code-block:: php